haese-hks/haese-hks/README.md

 ## Latest Projects

-- [QR Code Component](https://github.com/haese-hks/qr-code-component) – build a qr code component that is as similar as possible to the design example in this challenge and make it responsive on mobile and desktop screens.
+- [Frontend Mentor - QR code component solution](https://github.com/haese-hks/qr-code-component) – build a qr code component that is as similar as possible to the design example in this challenge and make it responsive on mobile and desktop screens.
-- [Blog Preview Card](https://github.com/haese-hks/blog-preview-card) – build a blog preview card that is as similar as possible to the design example in this challenge and make it responsive on mobile and desktop screens.
+- [Frontend Mentor - Blog preview card solution](https://github.com/haese-hks/blog-preview-card) – build a blog preview card that is as similar as possible to the design example in this challenge and make it responsive on mobile and desktop screens.
-- [Social Links Profile](https://github.com/haese-hks/social-links-profile) – build a social links profile that is as similar as possible to the design example in this challenge and make it responsive on mobile and desktop screens.
+- [Frontend Mentor - Social links profile solution](https://github.com/haese-hks/social-links-profile) – build a social links profile that is as similar as possible to the design example in this challenge and make it responsive on mobile and desktop screens.
-- [Recipe Page](https://github.com/haese-hks/recipe-page) – build a recipe page that is as similar as possible to the design example in this challenge and make it responsive on mobile and desktop screens.
+- [Frontend Mentor - Recipe page solution](https://github.com/haese-hks/recipe-page) – build a recipe page that is as similar as possible to the design example in this challenge and make it responsive on mobile and desktop screens.
+- [Frontend Mentor - Product preview card component solution](https://github.com/haese-hks/product-preview-card-component) – build a Product preview card component that is as similar as possible to the design example in this challenge and make it responsive on mobile and desktop screens.

 ## GitHub Statistics 📊